-Polling Place A suitable site chosen to hold an election.
+Polling Place A suitable site chosen by the selectmen to hold an election.
 The polling place must be well-known; well-lit and heated; furnished with the proper supplies and conveniences; and large enough to accommodate voters, election officials, and have a public area where people can watch the conduct of the election.